sayedgamal99/PyTorch-Implementation-of-UNet-for-Land-Cover-Segmentation-with-Partial-CE-Loss/technical_report.md

-# A Pure PyTorch Implementation of UNet for Land Cover Segmentation with Partial Cross-Entropy Loss
+# PyTorch Implementation of UNet for Land Cover Segmentation with Partial Cross-Entropy Loss

+## 1. Introduction

+This project implements semantic segmentation under **partial supervision** — training models with only a fraction of pixels labeled.
+We compare UNet and UNet++ architectures on land cover segmentation using a custom Partial Cross-Entropy loss function.

+---

-## 1. Method
+## 2. Method

-### 1.1 Partial Cross Entropy Loss
+### 2.1 Partial Cross-Entropy Loss

-The Partial Cross Entropy Loss is designed to handle partial supervision scenarios where only a subset of pixels have valid ground-truth labels.
+A custom loss function designed for partial supervision scenarios where only some pixels have ground-truth labels.

 **Mathematical Formulation:**